CCBT: Computerised Cognitive Behavioural Therapy

 Reflecting the challenges and complexities of daily life experience, psychology has become increasingly focused on those day-to-day experiences which influence our sense of self and our world,

-and reflect the "real world" as experienced today, with issues ranging from violence to machine learning, gesture technology, social networking, multi-task processing and "Facebook addiction".
+and reflect the "real world" as experienced today, with issues ranging from violence to machine learning, social networking, multi-task processing and "Facebook addiction".
 Plus the timeless concerns of all people, such as success in school, work, relationships, and finding happiness.

 For some, technology itself can facilitate or alleviate stress.
 Entire new lifestyles are emerging which range from casual work/social multi-tasking to "Online Addiction" to participation in online support groups, Tele-health/mental health treatment, and distance learning.
 List-servs, chat, forums and websites have become part of human experience.
 Not to forget widgets, gadgets, blogs, "apps", games, Farmville, Twitter, or YouTube!
-Is this 'all good', or are we embracing lifestyles with just TMI (too much information) or too many tasks?
-What is a good balance?

 Cyberpsychology.com will endeavor to present some of the hot topics in Psychology, or "cyberpsychology" as it relates to Internet-mediated experience as we are immersed in a new era of human information processing, with ubiquitous information, communication, and social networking tools.